nomad-coe/nomad-parser-cp2k/README.md

 # CP2K
 The NoMaD parser for CP2K.
 Under development.
+Will be modified to conform to the common parser structure when it is available.

 ## QuickStart
 - Clone repository
 - Run setup by running the setup.py script:
     $ python setup.py install --user
-- Run tests (TODO)
+- Parsing can be currently tested by simply running the script "parse.py" in a folder

 ## Structure
 Currently the python package is divided into three subpackages: